shivamkagra38/mongo/README.md

-## commands of MongoDB shell
+## Commands of MongoDB shell

 # Simple operations
- - show dbs -> show all the databases of cluster
+ - Show dbs -> Show all the databases of cluster

 # Create operations
  -